 - CV enhancing opportunities including Extended Project Qualification (EPQ), Duke of Edinburgh ja Combined Cadet Force & residential trips

 THE INTERNAL DEADLINE FOR UCAS UNIVERSITY APPLICATIONS IS 30th November.
-All students intending to apply to university must return their forms to their tutor or Mr Clarke, Head of Careers by 30th November to allow sufficient time for references to be written.
+All students intending to apply to university must return their forms by this date to allow sufficient time for references to be written.

 THE UCAS DEADLINE IS 15th JANUARY -All applications must be submitted by this deadline in order to be considered with on time applications for a start date in the next academic year.